 - Airtight Container for Storage

-In a bowl, combine 1 1/2 cups baking soda and 1/2 cup citric acid.
+In a glass or ceramic mixing bowl, combine 1 1/2 cups baking soda and 1/2 cup citric acid.
 Give it a good stir until well mixed.

 Add the essential oils (totally 80-90 drops*), and continue stirring until the oils are thoroughly mixed in.

-*I used 40 drops Lemon and 40 drops of an immune supporting blend.
+*I used 40 drops of Lemon and 40 drops of an immune supporting blend.

 At this point, you’ll want to add small amounts of water until you reach the desired consistency.
-I decided to use a spray bottle and add a couple sprays at a time, stirring in between to check for consistency.
+I recommend using a spray bottle and adding a couple sprays at a time, stirring in between to check for consistency.
+You do not want to add too much water or your toilet bombs will have a hard time drying.

 You’ll know you have added enough water when the mixture holds its shape when squeezed in your hand.
-I noticed the mixture still looked powdery in the bowl, but because it held its shape in my hand, I was done.
+The mixture will still look powdery in the bowl, but when it holds its shape in your hand, it’s ready.

-Spoon the mixture into a silicone mold and press firmly.
+Spoon the mixture into a silicone mold and press firmly with the back of your spoon (or your fingers).
 Allow this to sit at room temperature for 6-8 hours, or overnight.
+Temperature, humidity and the size of your mold will all affect dry time, so make sure the toilet bombs are thoroughly dried before removing them from the mold.

-Once dry, pop the toilet bombs out and place them in an airtight container.
+Once dry, pop the toilet bombs out of your mold and place them in an airtight container.

 When you’re ready to use the toilet bombs, add two to the toilet bowl, close the lid and let them dissolve for 20 minutes.
 You are certainly free to scrub with a toilet brush, or simply flush them down.
 Done.
 Your toilet should smell fresh and clean.